15 Best Changelog Examples and What You Can Learn from Them

 15. Training Tilt

 Training Tilt is a business management platform for fitness and lifestyle coaches.
-In this awesome changelog example created with Frill, we see tons of best practices in one place.
+Their changelog, which is built with Frill, demonstrates what a well-rounded product communication strategy looks like in practice.

 What you can learn from this example